pedro1191/my-products-vue/README.md

 Hello and welcome!

 This is a Progressive Web Application built using [Vue.js](https://vuejs.org/) that shows things divided by categories.
+It links a [Dashboard](https://github.com/pedro1191/my-products-dashboard-vue) with authentication where the administrator can manage them and consumes a [REST API](https://github.com/pedro1191/my-products-rest) to load the categories and send contact messages.
 The "theme" chosen here relates to culinary, but it could have been anything else.
-It consumes a [REST API](https://github.com/pedro1191/my-products-rest) to load the categories and things and links a [Dashboard](https://github.com/pedro1191/my-products-dashboard-vue) with authentication where the administrator can manage them.

 The following technologies are being used:
 - [axios](https://github.com/axios/axios): to consume the [REST API](https://github.com/pedro1191/my-products-rest)